Vannevelj/vannevel.net/content/posts/2026-03-15---A-Retrospection-On-An-AI-Task/index.md

 Not only does Opus allow me to do the work faster, it also allows me to get an unprecedented insight into the actual results.
 I _could_ do all of this myself, but it's been more than 10 years now and I still haven't gotten around to it.

 Copilot ended up generating 52,982 lines of code spread across powershell scripts and an HTML page to give me [an interactive result](./sharpsource-evaluation-report.html).
 I didn't look at any of it and it took altogether perhaps 30 minutes of my attention but the value it produced for me in that time period is immense.
+It's worth pointing out that this type of project is also extremely well suited for AI development: everything is a consequence of a well-defined language specification, can be executed as fast isolated unit tests and the failure mode is an unambiguous build failure.
+This provides the AI agent with a high value feedback loop and it can focus on making sure the extensive suite of unit tests passes.

 I offer no philosophical standpoint on AI, its future as a tool, our future as software engineers or anything else.
 All I know is that I made progress on my side project and it gave me a sense of satisfaction; something I wouldn't have had otherwise because I would've watched Netflix instead.